madef/docs-advanced-importer/docs/en/00_Getting_Started.md

 The module is now installed.
 We just need to activate it now.

+## 2. Activate the Smart Cron

+The smart cron simulate an unix cron.

 **The activation can only be done from your processing environment.**

 If you have a preprocessing  environment, you can access from an external environment, contact us with the PrestaShop Addons form.